 McAuliffe holds a bachelor’s degree in classics and philosophy from Trinity Washington University (formerly known as Trinity College) in Washington, D.C.
 She also received a master’s degree in religious studies and a Ph.D. in Islamic studies from the University of Toronto.

 McAuliffe will be given an honorary degree during Commencement.

 Honorary Degree Recipients

-Haylie M. Butler ’17, of Rossmoor, Calif., has been selected to deliver the Class of 2017 valedictory address at the Commencement ceremony on Friday, May 26.
+The College is pleased to announce that Isabel Block has been selected to deliver the Class of 2019 valedictory address at the Commencement ceremony on Friday, May 24.

-Butler was selected as valedictorian from a group of academically outstanding members of the senior class, each of whom submitted speeches for consideration.
-The Valedictorian Selection Committee — composed of senior students, faculty members and administrators — reviewed the submissions, and the final selection was made by Margaret Freije, vice president for academic affairs and dean of the College.
+Isabel was selected as valedictorian from a group of academically outstanding members of the senior class, each of whom submitted speeches for consideration.
+The Valedictorian Selection Committee — composed of students from the senior class, faculty members and administrators — reviewed the submissions, and the final selection was made by Margaret Freije, Provost and Dean of the College.

 Congratulations to Isabel and all the valedictorian candidates for their outstanding work.